CodingByCarson/welcomemessage/README.md

-# welcomemessage
+# Dynamic Welcome Message

-A dynamic welcome message for visitors of your website, it changes depending on the viewers time. (example: https://codingbycarson.com)
+A dynamic welcome message for visitors of your website, it changes depending on the viewers time.

-You're free to use this code where ever you'd like!